Procore

 Procore Technologies is an American construction management software as a service company founded in 2002, with headquarters in Carpinteria, California.
+Procore hosts a platform to connect those involved in the construction industry on a global platform.
+The software allows for the creation of simplified workflows and displays a consolidated view of construction products that includes the tracking of tasks, management of project workflows, and scheduling.

 History

-Founder and CEO Craig "Tooey" Courtemanche created the software that became Procore as a response to his struggles to manage the construction of his new home in Santa Barbara, from his then-home in Silicon Valley.
-The app he built tracked the activity of the workers onsite.
-Founded in 2002, the company was originally headquartered in Montecito, California.
+Founder and CEO Craig "Tooey" Courtemanche started his career as a carpenter and served as a real estate developer, before starting a tech company in Silicon Valley.
+When building his home in Santa Barbara, Tooey realized that he could apply his technology background in the field of construction.
+The app he built served to better manage the construction process.
+Founded in 2002, the company was originally headquartered in Carpinteria, California.
 Steve Zahm, founder of the e-learning company DigitalThink, joined Procore as president in 2004.

 Procore's revenue in 2012 was $4.8 million.
 In 2020, it was $400 million.
+The estimated revenue for 2024 is $1 billion.

 The company initially filed to go public in 2019, with plans to launch the IPO in 2020, but delayed the offering due to the coronavirus pandemic.
 Procore stock began trading under stock ticker PCOR on May 20, 2021 at $67 per share.
 The initial public offering raised $634.5 million.
 Following the IPO, the company was valued at nearly $11 billion.
-As of May 2021, the company has over 10,000 customers, and over 1.6 million users of its products in more than 125 countries.
+As of May 2021, the company has over 10,000 customers, and over 2 million users of its products in more than 150 countries.

-Procore's campus is on a 9-acre oceanfront property in Carpinteria, California.
+Procore's main campus is on a 9-acre oceanfront property in Carpinteria, California.
+As of 2023, Procore had ten offices around the globe, including those in North America, Asia and Europe.
+The company has around 4,000 employees.